Austin DeVries from Riot Games discusses the process of creating the sonic characteristics for a new character in League of Legends.

 - To highlight how awesome this is, compare it to what happens when you select an action for your character to perform rather than a phrase to speak – you generally have to watch your character perform the action.
 Why?
 Because if you didn’t see your character perform the action and yet you instantly saw the results of said action, this discontinuity would require a mechanism which explains the passage of time.
 But we know our character has said something aloud when the other characters present respond appropriately to our chosen selection, so there is therefore no need to hear it – it has clearly already been said.
 It’s as if the time spent reading your options replaces the time spent talking and communicating your thoughts to the other parties.

 - If your character were to speak out loud, ignoring the redundancy of hearing it all again, who’s voice is this we are hearing?
 It certainly isn’t mine or my character’s – it’s some poor bugger who’s been in a recording studio for weeks, where everyone in the recording session has zoned out because it’s the end of another long day of the same monotonous pap, and the director has long since given up trying to get every line perfect.
 There isn’t even the time for that, never mind the will.
 And it’s not that the character is mute – this is not the same as Gordon Freeman, the silent protagonist of the Half-Life series, where the player is never given the option to “speak” – it’s that this interface paradigm bypasses the need to hear the character speak.
-But similar to Gordon Freeman, by not hearing a prescribed character voice which takes them out of the experience the player is empowered to fully inhabit their character.
+But similar to Gordon Freeman, by not hearing a prescribed character voice the player isn’t bumped out of the experience and is empowered to fully inhabit their character.

 - The experience becomes less about communicating information via voice, and more about communicating via the written word.
 This opens the door to a whole new world of immersive experiences that voice and dialogue can never get even remotely close to.
 You can certainly get quite close using sound and the moving image, with judicious use of voice, but you will never have the time or a big enough team to realise this in a game the size and scope of Dragon Age.